Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   #pseudocode-list(line-numbering: none)[
     + *Shared variables*
       + `First`: `remote<uint64_t>`
-        + The index of the last undequeued entry
+        + The index of the last undequeued entry.
+Hosted at the enqueuer.
       + `Last`: `remote<uint64_t>`
-        + The index of the last unenqueued entry
+        + The index of the last unenqueued entry.
+Hosted at the enqueuer.
       + `Data`: `remote<data_t*>`
-        + An array of `data_t` of some known capacity ]
+        + An array of `data_t` of some known capacity.
+Hosted at the enqueuer.
+  ]

   #colbreak()